Why get an MAPTM from Barry University?

 Concentration and Areas of Interest

 In Barry’s Master of Arts in Practical Theology and Ministry, you have the opportunity to take a concentration in Hispanic/Latino Theology and Ministry.
-You can also focus on an area of interest, including Biblical Theology, Systematic Theology, Moral Theology, Liturgical Theology, or Institutional and Military Ministry.
+You can also focus on an area of interest, including Biblical Theology, Sacramental/Liturgical Theology, Systematic Theology, Moral Theology, Institutional and Military Ministry, or Health Care Ethics.